 When you sign-up through links on our site, we may earn an affiliate commission.
 Learn more >

-The Premier League 2023/24 top-four race promises to be a thrilling one, as England’s top clubs battle it out for a place in the Champions League.
+The Premier League 2023/24 top-four race promises to be a thrilling one as England’s top clubs battle it out for a place in the Champions League.
+Fifth place could be enough to qualify this time around, but as things stand only the top four are guaranteed a spot in the expanded tournament.

-The season gets under way on August 11 and concludes on May 19.
+The season got underway on August 11 and will conclude on May 19.
 Every team will play each other home and away across 38 rounds of fixtures, as is customary in the Premier League.

-The odds for the Premier League 2023/24 top four are provided by the bet365 sportsbook, where you can get $200 in bonus bets.
+The odds for the Premier League 2023/24 top four are provided by the Betway sportsbook, which offers $250 back in bonus bets.

 Fantastic odds